When you start investing, the first tax tip is to understand the impact of your capital gains or capital loss on your portfolio.

 Capital Gains Income Tax Summary

-In summary, you only have a couple of bookkeeping items to do for every transaction during the tax year (the calendar year).
+In summary, you only have a few bookkeeping items for every transaction during the tax year (the calendar year).

 If you happen to have capital losses, you can use them against capital gains.
 There are certain rules for applying them to past capital gains but you can also retain them for the future.
 The rules can change from year to year so make sure you follow up with a tax accountant when trying to make use of capital losses outside of the current year.

-Note that any capital gains incurred inside a RRSP, RESP or TFSA is ignored.
-Withdrawing money from those accounts have their own rules.
+Note that any capital gains incurred inside an RRSP, RESP or TFSA are ignored.
+Withdrawing money from those accounts has its own respective rules.